 - Furi – Furi is a hamlet above Zermatt, around 1,867 meters above sea level.
-It is a high Walser settlement where farmers lived during summer.
+It is a high Walser settlement where farmers live during summer.
 From here, you can check out the Furi Suspension Bridge, the Dossen Glacier Garden, the Gorner Gorge, and the Ricola Herb Garden.

-- Schalisee – Schalisee Lake in Täsch is a tiny and clean glacier lake directly located in the hiking trail between Täsch and Randa.
+- Schalisee – Schalisee Lake in Täsch is a tiny and clean glacier lake directly located on the hiking trail between Täsch and Randa.
 Although it is relatively cool, you can still bathe in it.
 Wakeboarding is also possible on this lake.

 Accessibility: Lauterbrunnen or Zermatt

-It’s definitely easier to get to Lauterbrunnen from most major Swiss cities than Zermatt.
+It’s easier to get to Lauterbrunnen from most major Swiss cities than Zermatt.
 To start with, you can drive there.
 To get to Zermatt, you will have to leave your car at Matterhorn Terminal Täsch.

 Furthermore, Lauterbrunnen is faster to reach by train from Zurich, Geneva, or Bern than Zermatt.
 With most international flights landing in Zurich, Lauterbrunnen may be easier to reach.